You're not stuck because

 Here’s what’s inside:

-• 16 chapters — the complete road from wreckage to rebuilt 200+ pages
+• 16 chapters — the complete road from wreckage to rebuilt.

-• The 4-stage arc — The Fall, The Fog, The Climb, The View Core arc
+• The 4-stage arc — The Fall, The Fog, The Climb, and The View.

-• Digital + print — instant download, plus a copy mailed to your door Both included
+• Digital + print — instant access now, plus a copy mailed to your door.

 Get the Book — $24.99

 Not sure yet?
-Start with the free read — it names the trap the book is built to break.
+Start with the free read — it names the trap this book is built to break.

 Fair Warning